Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Kyushu

-• Hakata Ramen: Characterized by thin noodles and pork bone broth.
+• Hakata Ramen: Known for its thin noodles and rich pork-bone broth

-• Making sounds: It is acceptable to slurp noodles such as ramen and soba.
+• Making noise while eating: It is generally acceptable to make slurping sounds when eating noodles such as ramen or soba.

-• Holding dishes: It is proper etiquette to hold rice bowls and soup bowls when eating.
+• Holding bowls: It is considered proper etiquette to lift rice bowls and soup bowls while eating.

-5. Wasabi: Some people dislike its pungent spiciness.
+5. Wasabi: Some people may find its sharp pungency overwhelming

 Useful Japanese Phrases for Dining